awslabs/aws-encryption-sdk-specification/framework/test-vectors/test-vector-enumeration.md

 An input configuration is a list of key-value pairs where the key represents some [input dimension](#input-dimensions) and the value is one allowed value in that input dimension.

+Input configurations for encrypt and decrypt SHOULD be specified separately.
+In "positive" test cases, a given input dimension will likely have the same value in the encrypt and decrypt configurations.
+However, in "negative" test cases, a given input dimension will likely have different values between encrypt and decrypt.
+Specifying encrypt and decrypt configurations separately provides flexibility and cleanly supports negative test cases.

 ### Input dimensions